11 August, 2017

 Associate Professor Ruck’s research aims to replace the conventional silicon transistors with superconducting circuits.
 These have zero electrical resistance, so they don’t dissipate heat at all, making them many times more efficient than today’s computer chips.
 Superconducting circuits could also promise greater processing power, thanks to the design of their components.
 Although, like qubits, these circuits need low temperatures to operate, this is not quantum computing.
 It’s more like conventional computing that’s being done with a new breed of materials.

-Associate Professor Ruck is collaborating with a number of the MacDiarmid researchers on this work, including Principal Investigators and Victoria University of Wellington researchers Dr Franck Natali, Emeritus Professor Joe Trodahl and Associate Investigator Dr Simon Granville.
+Associate Professor Ruck is collaborating with a number of the MacDiarmid researchers on this work, including /associate Investigators and Victoria University of Wellington researchers Associate Professor Franck Natali, Emeritus Professor Joe Trodahl and Dr Simon Granville.
 And he’s quietly confident about the future: “Silicon chips are fast approaching their physical and economic limits, so there’s reasonably little doubt that superconducting computing will become a reality,” said Associate Professor Ruck.
 “It won’t be in your desktop computer, but it will be invaluable to those sprawling data centres that we all rely on.”

 Tomorrow’s computers won’t just get faster, though.
 They’ll get smarter too.
 Unlike conventional computers, the human brain is a master of complex tasks like pattern recognition.
 It’s this skill that allows us to learn from experience—we continuously recognise and characterise objects and actions, and can recall them when needed.
 Part of this ability comes from the way our brain is constructed—as a network of neurons connected by synapses.
 For MacDiarmid Principal Investigator Professor Simon Brown from the University of Canterbury, this provided inspiration for a new approach to computing.